Whawanui River

 The Whawanui River is a river of the Wellington Region of New Zealand's North Island.
-It flows south from the Aorangi Range to reach Cook Strait 10 km northeast of Cape Palliser.
+It flows south from the Aorangi Range to reach the Pacific Ocean 10 km northeast of Cape Palliser.
 It is one of the southernmost rivers in the North Island.

 The river reaches the sea close to White Rock, which is formed of calcilutite in a Paleocene limestone.
 Richard Barton set up White Rock as a sheep station in 1847.
 Banded dotterel nest near the beach.